DeFiCh/defichain.com/content/white-paper.en.md

 ![Governance](/img/white-paper/governance.png)

 For clarification and transparency, Cake Pte Ltd is a private company located in Singapore.
-Cake Pte Ltd is an initial contributor as part of the ecosystem’s partners to creating services on the DeFi Blockchain.
+Cake Pte Ltd is an initial contributor as part of the ecosystem’s partners to creating services on DeFiChain.

 ### Community Development Fund